Last Updated: 09/06/2018

 Today there are several merchants online and offline that accept Bitcoin.
 You can order a flight or book a hotel with Bitcoin if you like.
 There are even Bitcoin debit cards that allow you to pay at almost any store with your Bitcoin balance.
 However the road toward acceptance by the majority of the public is still a long one.

-As we continue in this video series, we will break down exactly how Bitcoin works and how to use it.
-We will learn about Bitcoin mining, Bitcoin wallets, how to buy Bitcoins and much more.
+In following posts we will learn about Bitcoin mining, Bitcoin wallets, how to buy Bitcoins and much more.
 The revolution of money began in 2009 and these days we are seeing it change money as we know it.